 Jean Kilbourne: In the 1970s I started to look at alcohol and tobacco advertising and I developed slide presentations on these topics.
 So I had presentations on the image of women in advertising and on alcohol and tobacco advertising.
-Students generally positively responded very to presentations because the information was all so new to them.
+Students generally responded very positively to the presentations because the information was all so new to them.
 I also use a lot of humor in my presentations and they weren't expecting that.
 I think they were grateful that they weren't being harangued and that instead I was encouraging them to ridicule and to laugh at these ads.